-For example, Israel has earned green traffic light status due to its successful vaccine rollout, but due to outbreaks of violence the FCDO advises against ‘all travel’ to Gaza and selected areas of Israel.
+For example, Israel originally earned green traffic light status due to its successful vaccine rollout, but due to outbreaks of violence the FCDO advises against ‘all travel’ to Gaza and selected areas of Israel.

 So can I travel abroad against FCDO advice for holidays?